 Another possibility would be to carve out a piece of the business — real estate, for example — to benefit the child not seeking active involvement in the company, said DeLauro.
 A parent passing along a business might also include buyout provisions so the next generation can buy out a sibling who is not interested in making a career in the family business, he said.

 If one son is actively involved in a parent's business and his siblings have other careers, the parent might give that child equity in the company and form a separate business for all the children, giving it a passive stake in the main venture and allotting the active child a bigger portion, Goodrow suggested.

 “It's fairly common to put together a solution with different kinds and different levels of involvement," said Goodrow.

-"Careful planning must occur with a CPA and tax attorney to avoid unintended tax consequences," she said.
+"Careful planning must occur with a CPA and tax attorney to avoid unintended tax consequences," he said.

 Your legal, tax and banking team can help assure that different pieces of your succession and estate plans align with each other to achieve the results that you and your heirs or partners expect.
 City National Bank's experienced wealth planners and commercial bankers are ready to help guide your succession planning with care and expertise.

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.